Type Ia supernova: Light curve

 when combined with the Hubble diagram of the Type Ia supernova distances have led to an improved value of the Hubble constant.

 In 1998, observations of distant Type Ia supernovae indicated the unexpected result that the universe seems to undergo an accelerating expansion.

 Three members from two teams were subsequently awarded Nobel Prizes for this discovery.

 Subtypes

 There is significant diversity within the class of Type Ia supernovae.
 Reflecting this, a plethora of sub-classes have been identified.
 Two prominent and well-studied examples include 1991T-likes, an overluminous $(M_V \lesssim-19.5)$ subclass that exhibits particularly strong iron absorption lines and abnormally small silicon features, and 1991bg-likes, an exceptionally dim $(M_V\gtrsim-18)$ subclass characterized by strong early titanium absorption features and rapid photometric and spectral evolution.
-Despite their abnormal luminosities, members of both peculiar groups can be standardized by use of the Phillips relation to determine distance.
+Despite their abnormal luminosities, members of both peculiar groups can be standardized by use of the Phillips relation, defined at blue wavelengths, to determine distance.